Last Minute Study Hacks Before An Exam

 Outlining will force you to organize concepts, theories, analyses, formulas, and other information in a step-by-step, in-you-own-words way that will make it easier for you to understand and digest.

-Plus, outlining will help your brain compartmentalize the concepts better making it easier for you to recall the information and know exactly where to look later.
+Plus, outlining will help your brain compartmentalize the concepts better, making it easier for you to recall the information and where it’s located.

-To create your outline, use your textbook’s table of contents as your headers and subtopics as subpoints within your outline.
+To create your outline, use your textbook’s table of contents as your headers and subtopics within your outline.

 See my this employment law book and my outline (below) from law school as an example:

-Bonus tip: When you finish your outline, tab them so you waste no time searching for what you need.
+Bonus tip: When you finish your outline, tab them so you waste no time searching for what you need on exam day.

 Study Hack 3: Tackle Hard Problems First